What is otoplasty?

-At Karidis Clinic, all ear correction surgery procedures are carried out by one of the best-known otoplasty surgeons in London, Mr Alex Karidis.
+At Karidis Clinic, all ear pinning and reshaping surgery procedures are carried out by one of the best-known otoplasty surgeons in London, Mr Alex Karidis.
 For UK-leading consultancy, aftercare and results, get in touch today.

-Otoplasty, also referred to as pinnaplasty, is a surgical procedure used to improve the position and shape of ears.
+Otoplasty, also referred to as pinnaplasty, ear correction surgery, ear pinning surgery, ear reduction surgery or ear reconstruction surgery, is a surgical procedure used to improve the position and shape of ears.
 This form of aesthetic ear surgery can also be used to improve large, stretched or even split earlobes or lobes with large creases and wrinkles.
 The function of the ear is not affected by its shape; however patients who opt for this surgery are often dissatisfied with protruding or misshapen ears which the surgery can help rectify.

 Our genes largely dictate the shape and size of our ears.
 In these respects, ears can vary enormously between individuals as well as between the right and left side.
 In situations where the ears appear to be particularly prominent or when the shape looks decidedly out of the normal, psychological effects are often experienced.
 The child with protruding ears is often the subject of continuous taunts and teases which can be upsetting.
 Feelings of self- consciousness, rejection and hostility can become underlying reactions to lack of peer acceptance.

 Karidis offer expert cosmetic surgery and aftercare in London, from some of the best, most highly skilled medical professionals.
 Our otoplasty before and after images highlight our exceptional results.
 For more information on otoplasty surgery at our London Clinic, carried out by one of the best-known otoplasty surgeons in the UK, get in touch.